Ullico: Investment services

 Ullico offers products and services designed for institutional investors through The Union Labor Life Insurance Company (Union Labor Life) and Ullico Investment Advisors Inc. (UIA).
-These products, including Ullico’s real estate-related Separate Account J (also known as “J for Jobs”), are sold through the Ullico Investment Company (UIC).
+These products, including Ullico's real estate-related Separate Account J (also known as “J for Jobs”), are sold through the Ullico Investment Company (UIC).

-Union Labor Life’s Real Estate Investment Group (REIG) is responsible for originating, underwriting and managing the company’s real estate mortgage and equity investments, while UIA, a registered investment advisor with the United States Securities and Exchange Commission (SEC), provides investment advice to institutional investors with a focus on jointly managed, multi-employer Taft-Hartley funds.
+Union Labor Life's Real Estate Investment Group (REIG) is responsible for originating, underwriting and managing the company's real estate mortgage and equity investments, while UIA, a registered investment advisor with the United States Securities and Exchange Commission (SEC), provides investment advice to institutional investors with a focus on jointly managed, multi-employer Taft-Hartley funds.

 The UIC is a registered broker-dealer with the SEC and a member of the Financial Industry Regulatory Authority (FINRA) and the Securities Investor Protection Corporation (SIPC).
 The company markets and sells products managed through UIA and group annuity contracts offered through Union Labor Life.

+Hearthstone Holdings, Inc., a portfolio company of Ullico's Infrastructure Fund that is headquartered in Morgantown, West Virginia, owns and operates natural gas distribution systems in Indiana, Ohio, North Carolina, Maine, Montana, and West Virginia.
+Hearthstone also owns and operates water and wastewater utilities in Arizona and Michigan.

 History

-On May 1, 1927 in Washington, D.C., labor leaders formed the Union Labor Life Insurance Company (Union Labor Life), providing life insurance to union workers, which was unavailable at the time.
+On May 1, 1927, in Washington, D.C., labor leaders formed the Union Labor Life Insurance Company (Union Labor Life), providing life insurance to union workers, which was unavailable at the time.
 Many Americans worked in hazardous jobs with few, if any, work safety laws in place to protect them.
 Railroads, construction sites and factories all presented too much risk for many companies’ underwriters.
 Life insurance was either priced out of reach of workers or insurance companies denied coverage because of the risks associated with their jobs.
 Union Labor Life aimed to provide a new level of stability for workers and increase their standard of living.

 Samuel Gompers, the first president of the American Federation of Labor (AFL), saw the value in a union-owned insurance company.
 Matthew Woll, then president of the Photo Engravers Union, became Union Labor Life's first president.
 Soon more than 60 international unions, hundreds of local unions, and more than 300 individuals, including AFL president William Green, owned stock.

 Over the years, as the needs of unions and their members evolved, Union Labor Life grew and diversified, offering health insurance, fiduciary liability insurance, investment products for pension funds and services for administering trust fund business.
 As other subsidiaries formed, it was clear that Union Labor Life needed another entity for future growth and diversification.
 In 1987, Ullico Inc. was created as a holding company for Union Labor Life and Ullico Casualty Company.